rnuma6/2021-08-12-nccu/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to anyone affiliated with NC Central University.
+Others, please contact the lead instructors listed under "Contact".
 </p>
-{% endcomment %}

 <hr/>